Garrett-Hannah/OnlineCheckers/README.md

-<sub>DISCLAIMER: This project was pulled from a in school project, the project prompt was given by the professor.</sub>
+<sub>DISCLAIMER: This project was pulled from a in school project, the project prompt was given by the professor.
+Commit Numbers are not representative of the work done then</sub>

 <h1>Chackers*</h1>
 <sub>Chackers because it's like checkers lesser known cousin!</sub>